 Student Conduct Standard Operating Procedures Regarding Sexual Misconduct, Sexual Harassment, and Unwanted Sexual Contact

-The University provides students access to interim measures and confidential resources.
-These measures include, but are not limited to, counseling services, academic accommodations, housing accommodations and other support services.
-The following link identifies confidential resources, further explains options for reporting Sexual Misconduct to the university and to law enforcement, and details other services and interim measures provided by the university: https://safe.uoregon.edu/services.
-Students who have questions about reporting, interim measures, or other services provided by the university may also contact the Title IX Coordinator at email@example.com.
+As provided for in the institution’s discrimination and reporting policies, the University provides students who have experienced sexual misconduct and students who have witnessed sexual misconduct access to interim measures and confidential resources.
+These measures include, but are not limited to, counseling and health services, academic accommodations (such as class withdrawals, incomplete grades and alternative course completion), housing accommodations and other support services.
+The following links identify confidential resources, further explain options for reporting Sexual Misconduct to the university and to law enforcement, and details other services and interim measures provided by the university: https://safe.uoregon.edu/services and http://aaeo.uoregon.edu/node/24

 - Whether the reported Sexual Misconduct involved physical violence.
 “Physical violence” means exerting control over another person through the use of physical force.
 Examples of physical violence include hitting, punching, slapping, kicking, restraining, choking and brandishing or using any weapon.

 - Whether the report reveals a pattern of Sexual Misconduct (e.g., by the Respondent, by a particular group or organization, around a particular recurring event or activity, or at a particular location).

 - Whether the reported Sexual Misconduct was facilitated through the use of “date-rape” or similar drugs or intoxicants.

 - Whether the reported Sexual Misconduct occurred while the Complainant was unconscious, physically helpless or unaware that the Sexual Misconduct was occurring.

 - Whether the Complainant is (or was at the time of the Sexual Misconduct) a minor (under 18); and/or whether any other aggravating circumstances or signs of predatory behavior are present.